 Abstract Visual Guide with Clear Messaging

-• Clear categorical messaging - "If ___, then it's bad"
+• Simple Rule - "If ___, then it's bad"

 infographic poster on apron showing if ___ then it's bad with description of bad produce traits (severe cuts, moldy, squishy)infographic poster showing if ___ then it's bad with severe cuts (cuts that expose the inside), moldy (white/black fuzz *mold wipes off, scars don't), and squishy (breaks open with slight pressure) produce